k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 4. "pfNames" - The Physical function name
 5. "linkTypes" - The link type of the net device associated with the PCI device.

-The "pfName" selector can be used to specify a list and/or range of VFs for a pool in the below format:
+The "pfNames" selector can be used to specify a list and/or range of VFs for a pool in the below format:
 ````
 "<PFName>#<SingleVF>,<FirstVF>-<LastVF>,<SingleVF>,<SingleVF>,<FirstVF>-<LastVF>"
 ````